totekuh/ngflask/README.md

 The script first binds a flask server to the given address and starts sharing files from the specified directory.

-It then creates a tunnel through the Ngrok network and prints the public URL pointing to the local flask server.
+It then creates a tunnel through the Ngrok network and gives you the public URL tunneled to the local flask server.

 ## Installation